pagkly/Zed/Investopedia3/Petty Cash.md

 ## Recording Petty Cash

-When a petty cash fund is in use, petty cash transactions are still recorded on [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp).
+When a petty cash fund is in use, petty cash transactions are still recorded on [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp).
 No accounting journal entries are made when purchases are made using petty cash, it’s only when the custodian needs more cash—and in exchange for the receipts, receives new funds—that the journal entries are recorded.
-The [journal](https://www.investopedia.com/terms/j/journal.asp) entry for giving the custodian more cash is a debit to the petty cash fund and a credit to cash.
+The [[journal]](https://www.investopedia.com/terms/j/journal.asp) entry for giving the custodian more cash is a debit to the petty cash fund and a credit to cash.

 If there's a shortage or overage, a journal line entry is recorded to an over/short account.
 If the petty cash fund is over, a credit is entered to represent a gain.
 If the petty cash fund is short, a debit is entered to represent a loss.
 The over or short account is used to force-balance the fund upon reconciliation.